Current Postgraduate Fellowships

 The Center for Reproductive Rights and Columbia Law School offer a two-year, postgraduate fellowship designed to prepare recent law school graduates for legal academic careers in reproductive health and human rights.
 Fellows will be affiliated with the Center and the Law School and will participate in the intellectual life of both programs.
 The CRR-CLS Fellowship is a full-time, residential fellowship for up to two full years.
 Please check back for fellowship application.

 Neufeld Scheck & Brustin, LLP, a public interest law firm in New York City, offers a two-year Cochran Civil Rights Fellowship to litigate civil rights and constitutional cases that promote systemic reforms in police departments and other large private and public institutions throughout the United States.
 Click here for the full fellowship description and application instructions for 2014.

-This civil rights law firm in Oakland, California, offers a two-year fellowship exclusively to a Columbia Law graduate to litigate plaintiffs' complex class-action cases, including employment discrimination, wage and hour disputes, and disability access cases.
+This civil rights law firm in Oakland, California, offers a two-year fellowship exclusively to a graduate of one of four law schools to litigate plaintiffs' complex class-action cases, including employment discrimination, wage and hour disputes, and disability access cases.
 Click here for full fellowship description and application instructions for 2015.